Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         title: Local Executive Board
         text: >+
           JOHNNA JEONG is an active musician in Atlanta, a valued music educator, guitarist, vocalist, actor, and composer.
 After growing up traveling extensively in a military family, Johnna nurtured her passion for music by earning a B.A. at Virginia Commonwealth University and an M.M. at East Carolina University in music.
 Upon arriving in Atlanta, she has had the opportunity to showcase her skills across a wide range of musical genres as a freelance artist.
-          Initially joining  Local 148-462 in 2007, she has been the guitarist for an Atlanta Lyric Theatre production, and various other musicals.
-          She has also ventured into scoring independent films, and currently performs frequently as a solo artist while maintaining a busy teaching schedule.
+          Initially joining Local 148-462 in 2007, as the guitarist for an Atlanta Lyric Theatre production.
+She is also a member of WIM (Women In Music, Atlanta chapter), has ventured into scoring independent films, is active in the Atlanta acting community, and currently performs frequently as a solo artist while maintaining a teaching schedule.

           As a member of the Atlanta Federation of Musicians (AFM), Johnna contributes her support as a board member of the Diversity Committee, has been a recipient of the Music Performance Trust Fund, and is honored to follow in the footsteps of her predecessor John McCutcheon, as a Local Executive Board member.

-          Johnna has established herself as a dedicated musician within the community, and continues to enrich the cultural fabric of Atlanta.
+          Johnna has established herself as a dedicated musician within the community and continues to enrich the cultural fabric of Atlanta.

         image: /assets/johnnajeongoriginal-002-.jpg
         alt_text: Johnna Jeong